biancofla/getting-started-with-pyteal/contracts/rps/README.md

     /data/contracts/rps/reveal.sh
 ```

-**N.B.** The last operation can fail in case the application account balance is below the minimum requested balance.
+**N.B.** The last operation can fail in case the application account balance is below the minimum required balance.
 In this case, fund the application account balance.

 ```
     goal clerk app send -f <from_address> -t <application_address> -a 100000